RayDeeUx/EndscreenTweaks/about.md

 # EndscreenTweaks
 <c-AAAAAA>(Formerly WholesomeEndTexts.)</c>\
-Spices things up a bit to the endscreen.\
+Spices things up a bit to the level endscreen.

 ## Features:
 * Showing attempt and jump counts in platformer levels.